ermogenes/aulas-programacao-csharp/exercises/_rascunho-s02.md

 ---
 ## Exercício `TimeDoCoracao`

-Faça um programa que exiba o nome do seu time do coração (ou um time qualquer, não importa o esporte).
+Faça um programa que exiba o nome do seu time do coração (ou um time qualquer, independente do esporte).
 Utilize as cores do time.

 Exemplos: